mpouillo/42-rag-against-the-machine/README.md

 	- BM25:
 		- A ranking algorithm which measures term frequency and document relevance, accounting for document length normalization.
 		- It is very fast but can give inaccurate results depending on the structure of the text as it is not optimized to detect rare keywords in a large text, which is often the case with code for example.
-	- Vector indexing:
+	- ChromaDB:
-		- Conversion of text into vectors (lists of numbers) using an llm, to convert meaning into data.
+		- Conversion of text into vectors using an llm, to convert meaning into data.
 This allows retrieval of relevant chunks based on mathematical probability from their semantic meaning.
 		- It is a little slower than BM25, but gives more accurate results as it can analyze semantic meaning even when keywords do not match exactly the user's query.
-	- Indexing only takes a few seconds, falling way below the subject's allowed 5 minutes.
+	- Indexing only takes a few seconds to a few minutes, depending on hardware.

 - Searching:
-	- Retrieving sources from indices (and fusing them together if using hybrid retrieval) is very fast as it is based on mathematical computations.
+	- Retrieving sources from indices and fusing them together is very fast as it is based on mathematical computations.
 	- Rerank:
-		- FlashRank is used to rerank sources retrieved using BM25 and Vector search to slightly improve recall@k score.
+		- FlashRank is used to rerank sources retrieved using BM25 and ChromaDB to slightly improve recall@k score.
 A LLM model analyzes each text against the user's query and gives them a rank based on their relevance to the question.
 		- Searching time mostly depends on the Reranker model used, as reranking search results takes the longest time for this step.
 A model might take a few minutes, when another one will take a few seconds.

 - Answering: